The Ultimate Guide to HVAC Dampers

 What exactly is an HVAC damper, and how can it contribute to the comfort of your home all year?
 If you're asking this question, you are not alone.

 To be honest, this is one of the less well-known components of a heating and cooling system.
-The compressor, air filter, vents, and other HVAC system parts are far more popular.
+The compressor, air filter, vents, and other HVAC system parts are far more well-known.
 However, most homeowners are unaware that dampers play an important part in maintaining temperature throughout your home.

 Our heating and air conditioning Comfort Advisors Team gets a lot of questions about HVAC dampers, their benefits, and how to properly use them throughout the year along with their heating and cooling system.
 In this guide, we'll cover multiple common questions, including: